Shhsvri/BIOF045-NGS_Analysis/lectures/Day4_RNAseq/lessons/02_alignment_quality.md

 >
 > ```
 > ## This will tell us how many reads are unmapped
-> $ samtools view -f 4 -c Mov10_oe_1_Aligned.sortedByCoord.out.bam
+> $ samtools view -f 4 -c sample1.sorted.bam
 >
 > ## This should give us the remaining reads that do not have this flag set (i.e reads that are mapped)
-> $ samtools view -F 4 -c Mov10_oe_1_Aligned.sortedByCoord.out.bam
+> $ samtools view -F 4 -c sample1.sorted.bam
 > ```

-This will create an index in the same directory as the BAM file, which will be identical to the input file in name but with an added extension of `.bai`.

 ****